Did you know that around 10% to 15% of all people who have diabetes also experience depression?

 How are diabetes and mental health connected?

-When we think of diabetes, its physical signs and symptoms come to mind first – hypertension, vision problems, dental disease, nerve damage and high risk of wound infection, for example.
+When we think of problems related to diabetes, its physical signs and symptoms come to mind first – hypertension, vision problems, dental disease, nerve damage and high risk of wound infection, for example.
 So then, how does diabetes impact mental health?

-Diabetes is characterized by blood glucose (sugar) levels that are too high.
-The brain uses glucose for all of its functions, which include memory, emotions, thinking and behavior.
-If we have too much glucose streaming through our body, our brain will be affected along with our skin, eyes, feet and every other anatomical system.
+Diabetes is characterized by high blood glucose (sugar) levels.
+The brain uses glucose for all of its functions, including memory, emotions, thinking and behavior.
+If we have too much glucose streaming through the body, the brain, skin, eyes, feet and every other anatomical system will be affected.
 Growing evidence indicates a potential relationship between mood and blood sugar.

-Furthermore, it is well documented that that burden of living with chronic illness does more than hurt your body.
+Furthermore, it is well documented that the burden of living with chronic illness does more than hurt your body.
 It causes emotional stress, increases mental fatigue, lowers energy levels and causes muscle pain.

 Ways diabetes impacts your mental health